How to Choose Sunscreen According to Your Skin Type?

 Summer is just around the corner and spending time outside soaking in the sunshine is inevitable.
 The temperatures might be mild, but don’t let that fool you into forgetting to apply sunscreen.

-Your travel plans means a lot of sun exposure and different forms of sun induced damage for your skin which may lead to skin damage.
-Thus applying a travel friendly sunscreen is the most important part of your skin care routine.
-Sunscreens comes in various forms such as gels,sunscreen lotion, creams, sprays, etc. With a lot of brands in the market we are often spoilt for choice of sunscreen according to our skin type.
+Your travel plans mean a lot of sun exposure and different forms of sun-induced damage for your skin which may lead to skin damage.
+Thus applying a travel-friendly sunscreen is the most important part of your skincare routine.
+Sunscreens come in various forms such as gels, sunscreen lotion, creams, sprays, etc. With a lot of brands in the market, we are often spoilt for choice of sunscreen according to our skin type.
+Let's understand

 1. Choose Broad Spectrum Sunscreen

 Broad-spectrum sunscreen means the product protects from both UVA and UVB rays.
 This is not only crucial for skin cancer prevention, but also for protecting your face from sun damage and premature skin aging.